Deployment and Maintenance / Standalone Deployment

 Disable Built-in Redis

-When using an existing Redis database, you can specify this parameter to prevent Redis from starting on the local machine.
+When you need to use an existing Redis database, you can specify this parameter to disable Redis startup on the local machine.

 After enabling this option, you need to specify the correct Redis connection information on the configuration page after installation